Morphclue/getting-started-with-css/README.md

-# getting-started-with-css
+# Getting Started with CSS
-Solution for the "Getting Started with CSS" course by Jen Kramer
+This repository contains my implemented solution for the course `Getting Started with CSS` by [Jen Kramer](https://www.jenkramer.org/).
+The course material is available on [FrontendMasters](https://frontendmasters.com/courses/getting-started-css/).